documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

-In case selected the option to “Update *ConfigMap*” is necessary to fill in the new blanks, as the figure above shows:
+If selected the option to “Update *ConfigMap*” is necessary to fill in the new blanks, as the figure above shows:

 * **ConfigMap**: The user must select the *ConfigMap* to be updated.
 * **ConfigMap name**: The user must fill in with the *ConfigMap* name.